Alex Bregman Preview, Player Props: Astros vs. Tigers

 Tigers Pitching Rankings

+- The Tigers pitching staff is 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Tigers have a 4.47 team ERA that ranks 19th among all league pitching staffs.
+- The Tigers have a 4.43 team ERA that ranks 19th across all league pitching staffs.

-- In his most recent time out on Saturday, the righty tossed six innings against the Cleveland Guardians, allowing one earned run while surrendering five hits.
+- His last time out came on Sunday against the Cleveland Guardians, when the lefty threw 6 2/3 innings, surrendering one earned run while giving up four hits.

-- In 12 games this season, the 25-year-old has amassed a 4.18 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .231 to his opponents.
+- The 30-year-old has put up an ERA of 3.03, with 9.2 strikeouts per nine innings, in 19 games this season.
+Opponents are batting .227 against him.

 © 2023 Data Skrive.
 All rights reserved.